ClaretJeanLoup/ArDu/README.md

 ### Word of Caution and best practises

 The choice of reference used for normalisation is critical to the quality of the copy number estimate.
 A wide range of genomic intervals can be used as reference, from whole chromosomes to a single housekeeping gene.
 However, we have seen an improvement in estimation precision by using exonic sequences of a housekeeping gene.
-An upcoming version will allow a less crude normalisation method through the use of targeted interval normalisation (WIP).
+WIP: An upcoming version will allow a less crude normalisation method through the use of targeted interval normalisation.
 There are many copy number variant annotation tools that work on a genome-wide scale, but ArDu is specifically designed around a candidate locus approach, while you can use it on a large number of targets or even the entirety of an assembly annotation, it is not its intended use (expect long run times and little usability in the results).

 **DOI:** [10.5281/zenodo.14922764](https://doi.org/10.5281/zenodo.14922764)